rreusser/gulp-markdown-equations/README.md

 - `defaults`:
   - `inline`: an associative array of key/value pairs for inline equations, into which preprocessed parameters are merged
   - `display`: an associative array of key/value pairs for displaystyle equations, into which preprocessed parameters are merged
 - `preprocessor`: a function that extracts equation-specific parameters.
 In other words, if your equation is `$[margin=10pt] y=x$`, the preprocessor extracts `{margin: '10pt'}`.
-Default preprocessor is `require('gulp-markdown-equations/preprocessor/default')`.
-If `null`, preprocessor step will be skipped.
+Default preprocessor is [square-parameters](https://github.com/rreusser/square-parameters).
+If `null`, preprocessor step is skipped.
 See below for more details.
 - `templator`: a function of format `function( tex, params ) {}` that receives the preprocessed `\LaTeX` and parameters and returns a templated <img alt="undefined" valign="middle" src="docs/images/latex-d3a0aa2938.png" width="52" height="19"> document.
 If null, the original tex string will be passed through unmodified.
 Default templator is `require('gulp-markdown-equations/templator/default')`.
 See below for more detail.